 0 Home

-- Fewest keystrokes and shortest wait to get to the most useful Web sites
+- Fewest keystrokes and shortest wait to get to the most

 - location-based emphasis (input city, postal code, etc., then bias director and queries toward this area)